AmrGanz/Containers-stats/README.md

 # Steps:

-1- Download the sosreport
+1- Download a sosreport

-2- Extract the sosrport
+2- Extract it

-3- Change the working directory to sosreport directory
+3- Change the working directory to the extracted sosreport's directory

 4- Copy scripts to sosreport directory